Speeding up an unsteady flow simulation by adaptive BDDC and Krylov subspace recycling: BDDC method with adaptive coarse space

+In iterative substructuring, local subdomain unknowns are further split to those belonging to just one subdomain, called \emph{interior} unknowns, and the unknowns shared by several subdomains, which form the \emph{interface}~$\Gamma$.
+Then we seek the solution of the global interface problem

-Once we know the local solution at the interface $\vx_i^{\Gamma}$, the solution in the interior of each subdomain $\vx_{i}^{I}$ is recovered from the first row of \eqref{eq:subdomainBlocking}.
-Note that neither the global Schur complement matrix $\mA$ nor the local Schur complement matrices $\mA_i$ are explicitly constructed in the iterative substructuring, since only multiplications of vectors by matrices $\mA_i$ are needed at each PCG iteration.
+using, for instance, the PCG method.
+Here $\mA$ is the global Schur complement of the interior unknowns, $\vx^{\Gamma}$ is the part of the solution vector corresponding to the interface, and $\vb$ is the reduced right-hand side vector.
+Note that the global Schur complement matrix $\mA$ is not explicitly constructed in iterative substructuring, since only multiplications of vectors by $\mA$ are needed at each PCG iteration.